Skip to content

 • LLMs (language models): Connect to large language models for text processing, analysis, or generation.

-Examples: An OpenAI Service integration or a vLLM Service integration.
+Example: An OpenAI Service integration or a vLLM Service integration.

 Create a new integration